varunkumardev/amitmerchant1990.github.io/_posts/2020-01-21-this-blog-is-my-playground.md

 ### Designed a logo

 I've, first of all, designed [this logo](/images/logo.png) which I think helped establish this blog kind of like a brand.
 The logo that you currently seeing is the one I've designed 2 years ago.
 I've designed it using an app called Inkdrop.
 I'm no graphic designer.
 But trust me, if you really want to do something, you'll find the way.
-I looked up to a couple of YouTube tutorials about designing a logo using Inkdrop.
+I looked up to a couple of YouTube tutorials about designing a logo using [Inkscape](https://inkscape.org/).
 I followed those and I ended up with this beautiful logo which I'm using ever since.

+This way I learned the tid-bits of graphic designing.

 ### Made design-related decisions